dleclercpro/LOG6306/README.md

 - Ignored files with 'test' in their path
 - Some projects may have converted from JS to TS recently

+## Instructions
+- Change the ROOT_DIR variable in 'constants.py' for the directory where you extracted this project to
 ## Questions
 - Does SonarQube analyze the entire commit history?
 If so, does it keep track of issues which existed at some point, but were then removed?
     - It seems as though SonarQube only reports issues present in the current state of a project.
 It also informs the user wrt. when said issues were introduced in their current form.